 - IPEG Newsletter, Spring 2013

 - Dr Phoebe Moore contributed an update of IPEG’s activities since she became convenor to the latest International Studies Today Volume 2 Issue 1 October 2012.
-She has also written the piece “Network of Educators in Support of a Public University Expanding Rapidly” for this edition of International Studies Today.
-BISA has decided to make IST its flagship magazine publication.
+She has also written the piece “Network of Educators in Support of a Public University Expanding Rapidly” for this edition.
+IST is BISA‘s flagship magazine publication.